From Moments to Models: Graphon-Mixture Learning for Mixup and Contrastive Learning: Abstract

 \section{Abstract}

-Real-world graph datasets often consist of mixtures of populations, where graphs are generated from multiple distinct underlying distributions.
-However, modern representation learning approaches, such as graph contrastive learning (GCL) and augmentation methods like Mixup, typically overlook this mixture structure.
-In this work, we propose a unified framework that explicitly models data as a mixture of underlying probabilistic graph generative models represented by graphons.
-To characterize these graphons, we leverage graph moments (motif densities) to cluster graphs arising from the same model.
-This enables us to disentangle the mixture components and identify their distinct generative mechanisms.
-This model-aware partitioning benefits two key graph learning tasks: 1)~It enables a graphon-mixture-aware mixup (GMAM), a data augmentation technique that interpolates in a semantically valid space guided by the estimated graphons, instead of assuming a single graphon per class.
-2)~For GCL, it enables model-adaptive and principled augmentations.
-Additionally, by introducing a new model-aware objective, our proposed approach (termed MGCL) improves negative sampling by restricting negatives to graphs from other models.
-We establish a key theoretical guarantee: a novel, tighter bound showing that graphs sampled from graphons with small cut distance will have similar motif densities with high probability.
-Extensive experiments on benchmark datasets demonstrate strong empirical performance.
-In unsupervised learning, MGCL achieves state-of-the-art results, obtaining the top average rank across eight datasets.
-In supervised learning, GMAM consistently outperforms existing strategies, achieving new state-of-the-art accuracy in 6 out of 7 datasets.
+Real-world graph datasets often arise from mixtures of populations, where graphs are generated by multiple distinct underlying distributions.
+In this work, we propose a unified framework that explicitly models graph data as a mixture of probabilistic graph generative models represented by graphons.
+To characterize and estimate these graphons, we leverage graph moments (motif densities) to cluster graphs generated from the same underlying model.
+We establish a novel theoretical guarantee, deriving a tighter bound showing that graphs sampled from structurally similar graphons exhibit similar motif densities with high probability.
+This result enables principled estimation of graphon mixture components.
+We show how incorporating estimated graphon mixture components enhances two widely used downstream paradigms: graph data augmentation via mixup and graph contrastive learning.
+By conditioning these methods on the underlying generative models, we develop graphon-mixture-aware mixup (GMAM) and model-aware graph contrastive learning (MGCL).
+Extensive experiments on both simulated and real-world datasets demonstrate strong empirical performance.
+In supervised learning, GMAM outperforms existing augmentation strategies, achieving new state-of-the-art accuracy on 6 out of 7 datasets.
+In unsupervised learning, MGCL performs competitively across seven benchmark datasets and achieves the lowest average rank overall.